 New neurological pathways are created and information is embedded more deeply.

 Early recognition of the concept from neuroscientist, Prof. J. Zull, Case Western Reserve University, Cleveland, Ohio sees him describing the literacy mirror tool as 'meshing well with their neurological view of learning that stresses the extensive connections between the senses'.
-This recognition has helped us to progress our interest in establishing Kinephonics® as a cure for dyslexia.

 HOW DID WE DISCOVER THIS?